kohlidevops/DevOpsProjects/DevOpsProject1.md

-4. To test a sample Hello world project with Pipeline in jenkins
+**4. To test a sample Hello world project with Pipeline in jenkins**

 Create a ttrend-job with Pipeline